The Advanced Surgicare Program in Sydney

 Learning how to achieve a healthier lifestyle can be difficult, but the outcome is worth it.
 Not only do successful bariatric patients look fitter, but many are able to resolve the serious health issues related to obesity.
 Successful weight loss patients are able to engage in activities that they were not able to do before, such as travelling or riding a roller coaster.
 They feel better about themselves and are happier in general, thanks to the more fulfilling life that they lead after losing weight.

-St Mary’s bariatric surgery specialist Dr. V. Kuzinkovas of Advanced Surgicare wants to give his weight loss patients the best chances possible to succeed.
+Dr. V. Kuzinkovas of Advanced Surgicare wants to give his weight loss patients the best chances possible to succeed.
 That is why he offers a comprehensive weight loss program that does not stop when the surgery is complete.
 He and his staff at Advanced Surgicare understand that major weight loss is a journey, and therefore provide valuable tools and resources to help you along the way.

-Overview of the Advanced Surgicare Program
+Overview Of The Advanced Surgicare Program

 In an effort to maximize our patients' chance of weight loss success, we provide them with: